sistedes/sistedes.template/README.md

 This LaTeX template should be used for the camera ready version of papers to be published in the [Sistedes Digital Library](https://biblioteca.sistedes.es).

 The `sistedes` LaTeX class does not modify the LLNCS class definition, but instead, it relies on it without modifying any source files.
-The `sistedes` LaTeX class is licensed under the same terms than the LLNCS LaTeX class file (CC BY-SA 4.0).
+The `sistedes` LaTeX class is licensed under the same terms than the LLNCS LaTeX class file (CC BY 4.0).

 ## How to use this template?